 For all candidature rules and other important information for PhD students refer to the Handbook for Doctoral DegreesHandbook for Doctoral Degrees (http://www.monash.edu.au/migr/research-degrees/handbook/content/).

 Students must, in consultation with and under the direct supervision of a member/s of the academic staff:

 (a.) carry out a program of research on an agreed topic approved by the school or department of enrolment in the student's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school

 (b.) submit for assessment a thesis component which meets the requirements of the examiners consisting of:

 * For the purpose of this course, piece of translation will be understood to be constituted by a novel or a group of short stories; a play or a group of plays; a sequence of poems or; a portfolio of works of various genres.

-(c.) if enrolled as an on-campus student, or an external candidate approved to participate in the program, satisfactorily complete a program of coursework study and training as outlined under 'Areas of study'.
+(c.) satisfactorily complete a program of professional development training as outlined under 'Areas of study'.

 Doctor of Philosophy (Translation Studies)